 Now that you have the rough features of a house already pinned down, you can begin with the interior and exterior sides of the house for Building Your Own Home.
 First things first, this is where the furniture pieces come in.
 Cabinets, vanities, fireplace mantles—any piece of furniture can already be arranged, considering you’ve already taken care of the foundation and the frame.
 Besides furniture pieces, you can also install doors, window sills, flooring, and countertops.
 Apply the primer coat of paint while you’re inside.

 As for exterior features, you can start pouring the driveway or walkway when the construction’s almost at its end or after making the foundation earlier while preparing the site.
 But if you choose the latter, ensure that the driveway or walkway is completely done.
 Otherwise, vehicles or builders might trample all over it despite their best efforts to avoid it.
 Once you’re stuck in a waiting phase, go back inside to check on the paint and add its final coat to top it off.
+You can also hire a professional painting company to do interior and exterior painting of your home.

 8. Install Fixtures – Building Your Own Home